Meowmerry/algorithm-exercise/README.md

 ### Learning Goals

-- [ ] Understand the basics of how to communicate in English
+- [ ] Understand the basics of how to communicate
 - [ ] Understand the purpose of different how to work on technical communication to other
 - [ ] Understand how headers play a role in take turn.
 - [ ] Gain exposure to server side templating